getcarina/getcarina.com/_tutorials/2015-10-15-interlock-on-carina.md

 ### Next step

-Run your first containerized application by [getting started on Carina]({{ site.baseurl }}/docs/getting-started/getting-started-on-carina/).
+Run your first containerized application by [Getting started with Docker Swarm]({{ site.baseurl }}/docs/getting-started/create-swarm-cluster/).

 <!--
 TODO: Use the text below when that tutorial is back in for M2.